by Jeff Dobbins, OSCF Board member

-Beyond those USCF events, there are two other groups offering state tournaments.
+Beyond those USCF events, there are two other groups offering state scholastic tournaments.
 Chess for Success (CFS) is primarily targeted at serving lower-income schools throughout the state.
 Awards are generally trophies for top two scores and those who tie for top two (sometimes 3) scores.
-The CFS regional qualifiers are held around February; in these events, if you have the top two scores or tie with top two scores you’ll qualify for the CFS state, held in mid-march in Portland.
+The CFS regional qualifiers are held around February; in these events, if you have the top two scores or tie with top two scores you’ll qualify for the CFS State, held in mid-march in Portland.
 CFS State was originally a statewide tournament held since 1967 under the auspices of OMSI (Oregon Museum of Science and Industry), so it has a long provenance, although CFS itself was founded about 25 years ago, and took over responsibility for the state tournament in 1998.
 CFS State is attended by many of the same elementary and middle school kids who play in OSCF events, though it also brings qualified teams and individuals to Portland to play from throughout the state; its philanthropic support of chess in elementary schools far from the urban centers and communities with underserved populations is one of its great features.
 One difference between CFS events and those run by the other entities in the state is the CFS does not rate their events through either the USCF or the NWSRS; therefore the results from games played at CFS tournaments will not create a new rating or be reflected in a player’s current USCF or NWSRS rating.

 The other entity — the one that sponsors the website on which you’re reading this — is the Oregon Scholastic Chess Federation, formed in 2005 in an effort to generate more quality, rated, scholastic tournaments throughout the year and throughout the state.
 It’s been going strong ever since.
 The founding parents of OSCF wanted to encourage students to grow as chess players and to aspire to play chess throughout their lives.
 We simply provide support to volunteer parents and coaches offering tournaments throughout the year, and use our state qualifier system and a couple of OSCF-sponsored tournaments to try and encourage more quality events throughout the year.